Nexulien/.github/profile/README.md

-# Zoidcord
+# Nexulien

 The best (worst) Vencord fork

-Zoidcord is a fork of Vencord that I started for me and my friends to be able to add plugins and features freely.
+Nexulien is a fork of Vencord that I started for me and my friends to be able to add plugins and features freely.
 Feel free to use it, though support will be limited.

 <img src="zoidcord-smallest.png" height="192px"></img>